derLesh/BetterSelf/README.md

 You are able to modify this Bot, but you must fork this bot.
 If you edit this bot I wont support you.
 Also I wont provide any help with for the normal Bot code.

 ### Bugs and Problems
-If you find any bugs or problems with the Bot, please open an Issue and I will try to fix this.
+If you find any bugs or problems with the Bot, please open a new Issue [here](https://github.com/LeshDev/BetterSelf/issues/new) and I will try to fix this.